deveshlodhi792/cybersecurity-notes/Metasploit_notes.md

 - <mark>unsetg</mark> - to clear all value globally or set with setg.

 - <mark>exploit</mark> or <mark>run</mark> - to launch the module once all parameters are set.
 - <mark>exploit -z</mark> - to run the exploit or module and background the session as soon as it opens.
+After using this command target system won't return meterpreter prompt and you will be back to exploit context prompt.
+- <mark>check</mark> - to check if the target system is vulnerable without exploiting it but only some modules support this.
+- Once a vulnerablity has been successfully exploited, a session will be created.
+This is the communication channel established between the target system and Metasploit.
+- <mark>background</mark> or <mark>CTRL+Z</mark> - to background the session prompt and go back to the msfconsole prompt/module prompt.
+- <mark>sessions</mark> - to see the existing sessions from the msfconsole prompt/module context prompt.
+- <mark>session -i [session id no.]</mark> - to interact/use session.
 -